-7. Training
+Training

-In line with statutory requirements, the designated safeguarding lead (and deputies) undertake Level 3 child protection training at least every two years.
+In line with statutory requirements, the designated safeguarding lead (and deputy/deputies) undertake Level 3 child protection training at least every two years.
 The Headteacher, all staff members and governors receive appropriate child protection training which is regularly updated and in line with advice from the Essex Safeguarding Children Board (ESCB).
 In addition, all staff members and other adults working with children in our school receive safeguarding and child protection updates as required, but at least annually, to provide them with relevant skills and knowledge to safeguard children effectively.
-Records of any child protection training undertaken are kept for all staff and governors.
+Records of any safeguarding / child protection training undertaken are kept for all staff and governors.

-The school ensures that the designated safeguarding lead (and deputies) also undertakes training in inter-agency working and other matters as appropriate.
+The school ensures that the designated safeguarding lead (and deputy) also undertakes training in inter-agency working and other matters as appropriate.

-8. Information sharing and confidentiality
+Information sharing and confidentiality

 Sharing information is a key part of safeguarding work and decisions about how much information to share, with whom and when, can have a profound impact on a child's life.
-Our school is signed up to the Wider Eastern Information Stakeholder Forum (WEISF), which enables us to share and receive information in a legal, safe and secure way, to support our work in keeping children safe.
+Our school is signed up to the Education and Learning Information